OSGConnect/connectbook/setting-up-and-using-environment-modules.md

-[title]: - "Accessing Software using Distributed Enivonrment Modules"
+[title]: - "Accessing Software using Distributed Environment Modules"

-# Accessing Software using Distributed Enivonrment Modules
+# Accessing Software using Distributed Environment Modules
 ## Introduction

 This page covers use of the module command in the OSG computing environment.